brandonc/bootlegger/README.md

 **Create the required secrets locally and copy them to your server**

-`mdkir secrets`
+`npm run generatesecret`

 Move the json file created with the service account to the file `secrets/gs.json`

-Create a new file called `secrets/vars` with the following contents.
+Open the new file called `secrets/vars` and add the following contents.
 This file will be added to the docker container's ENV.

 ```
 AWS_ACCESS_KEY_ID=<access key id>